 Rajoy urges Spain to show its 'love' in anti-terror march

-MADRID: Prime Minister Mariano Rajoy called on Friday (Aug 25) on Spaniards to come out in force in a weekend march against terror to show their "love" and solidarity with Catalonia, a region that wants to separate from Spain.
+MADRID: Prime Minister Mariano Rajoy called on Spaniards on Friday (Aug 25) to come out in force in a weekend march against terror to show their "love" and solidarity with Catalonia, a region that wants to separate from Spain.

 The march takes place on Saturday afternoon as Catalonia and the rest of Spain reel from a van rampage in Barcelona and a car attack in the nearby seaside resort of Cambrils last week that killed 15 people and injured over 120 others.